-Our church has grown and continues to grow.
-We grow not only in numbers but also in our walk with that one man, Jesus of Nazareth, who came to redeem us.
 Adveniat Regnum Tuum – “Thy Kingdom Come” – is emblazoned on our coat of arms.
-These words, taken from the prayer Christ taught us, remind us that it is God’s hand, not our own, that guides us on this walk into a new millenium.
+These words, taken from the prayer Christ taught us, remind us that it is God’s hand, not our own, that guides us into the new age of Christ’s reign.

-Two wonderful books about our church’s history, The Strength of Her Towers and How Firm a Foundation, both written by Rebecca Pegues Rogers, can be purchased from the Episcopal Book Store.
+Two books about the Advent’s history, The Strength of Her Towers and How Firm a Foundation, both written by Rebecca Pegues Rogers, can be purchased from the Advent Book Store.